-- 55. Although it is referred to as rollover "relief", and often will prevent tax applying to a disposal of land, the rollover relief provided by s FD 1 is not necessarily favourable in all situations.
-For example, in some cases s FD 1 could prevent a person from realising a loss on a disposal or prevent a person from using the main home exclusion (this is illustrated in Example | Tauira 9).
-Whether it is favourable or not, the rollover relief treatment applies automatically and there is no requirement to opt in or ability to opt out. - 56.
+- 56. Although it is referred to as rollover "relief", and often will prevent tax applying to a disposal of land, the rollover relief provided by s FD 1 is not necessarily favourable in all situations.
+For example, in some cases s FD 1 could prevent a person from using the main home exclusion (this is illustrated in Example | Tauira 9).
+Whether it is favourable or not, the rollover relief treatment applies automatically and there is no requirement to opt in or ability to opt out. - 57.
 Where the requirements for rollover relief are met, the following rollover relief treatment applies.